iamlukethedev/X-ViewLess/README.md

    - **Max Output Tokens**: Maximum length of AI responses.
 Default: 120
    - **Character Limit**: Enforced when "Allow longer" is unchecked.
 Default: 280
    - **Hide view counts**: Toggle to hide view counts on your own posts
+   - **Hide my own follower count**: Toggle to hide the follower count on your own profile page
+   - **Hide other users' follower counts**: Toggle to hide follower counts when viewing other users' profile pages

 4. Click **Save Settings**